mawrkus/pull-request-review-guide/README.md

 - explain your point of view in an explicit manner, even if it's a bit more verbose,
 - suggest.

 Respect and humility remove all frictions.
 Clarity dissipes all doubts about your intentions.
-Suggesting creates the conditions for improvements.
+Suggesting creates the conditions for improvement.

 They help having better, more meaningful conversations and will save a lot of time and energy.